aleen42/PersonalWiki/Programming/JavaScript/high_performance/algorithms_flow_control/algorithms_flow_control.md

 first();
 ```

-Compared with the first one, the second pattern is far more difficult to identify bugs in large code bases.
+Compared with the first one, the second pattern is far more difficult to identify bugs in large codebases.
 For the first one, limitation exceeding problem will occur when the terminal condition is wrong in most cases.
 However, if it's correct, then the algorithm contains too much recursion to safely be run in the browser.
 Then, you should change to use iteration, memoization (記憶化), or both.

 #### 3.3 Iteration

 Any algorithm that can be implemented using recursion can also be implemented using iteration.
 Using optimized loops in place of long-running recursive functions can result in performance improvements due to the lower overhead of loops versus that of executing a function.

 As an example, a simple JavaScript implementation of merge sort is as followed: